mosharky/Ongoing-Patches/README.md

 - Fixes:
 	- Removed a cliff rock added by JK's in Dragon Bridge
 - Rodryk's Dragon Bridge patch:
-	- Added R's Farmhouse Patch
+	- Added patch for R's Farmhouse
 	- Renamed Lux Orbis patch to "TGCoJN + Rodryk's Dragon Bridge - Lux Orbis Patch.esp"
 	- Removed Bjorn from TGC, whoops
 	- Removed a bunch of records identical to JK's that were overwriting TGCoJN for objects that were supposed to be disabled